Anurag-JS/AlarmClock/README.md

 2. **Save Alarm**: After setting the time, the user clicks the "Save Alarm" button.
 A message will then appear below the button displaying "Alarm Saved for [time]".
 3. **Alarm Check**: The app continuously checks the current time using `setInterval` every second.
 When the current time matches the saved alarm time, the app triggers the alarm and displays a notification.
 4. **Reset Alarm**: Once the alarm is active, users can click the "Close Alarm" button to reset the alarm state.

+## Installation and Run
+To run this project locally, follow these steps:

+Clone the Repository Download the project files to your local machine using Git or directly from the source.

+Navigate to the Project Directory Open a terminal and use the cd command to navigate to the root directory of the project.

+Install Dependencies Run npm install in the terminal to automatically install all required packages and dependencies.

+Launch the Application Once the installation is complete, start the development server with the command npm start.

+View in Browser Open your web browser and go to http://localhost:3000/ to interact with the application.